cyfyifanchen/yifanchen.github.io/_posts/2016-10-17-tools-you-need-in-Sierra.md

 <img src="{{site.url}}/assets/images/sierra.jpg" >

 In my previous blog <a href="{{site.url}}/what-I-learned-from-upgrading-my-os">What I learned from upgrading to Sierra</a>.
-I pointed out one of the professional characteristics that I have lacked for a long time -- problem-solving in a subjective way.
+I pointed out one of the professional characteristics that I have lacked for a long time -- problem-solving in an objective way.
 In this blog, I am going to explain how I moved on to Sierra.
 Additionally, I will introduce some excellent tools.

 As you know, I am a big fan of using keybindings to boost my productivity.
 It's hard to set everything up, but I like doing it.
 In El Captian, I used a bunch of different tools to make my cumbersome workflow just under my fingertips.
 I am OCD with my tools, and they have to be the ways I like.
 Otherwise, I won't work until I tweak them to.
 There are pros and cons of being stubborn.
 But, as a developer, being stubborn is always on the right side.
 Life is much more rewarding when using something others don't know how, isn't it?